 Global Health Scholarship

-The Framework in Global Health provides funding to support global health scholarships for undergraduate students, medical students, residents, and fellows, and MPH and PhD graduate students.
-Successful applicants receive up to $2,000 to support global health research, service, and advocacy activities directly linked to Brown University faculty scholarly projects.
+The Framework in Global Health Scholarship Program provides funding to support global health scholarships for Brown University undergraduate students, graduate students, medical students, and residents/fellows.
+Successful applicants receive up to $3,500 to support global health research, service, and advocacy activities directly linked to Brown University faculty scholarly projects.

-Global Health Scholars work on global health issues at foreign sites for a minimum of 8 weeks.
-However, applications for work at Brown University will be considered as long as they pertain to a Faculty mentor's global health scholarly work.
+Global Health Scholars work on global health issues at foreign/international low and middle-income country (LMIC) sites for a minimum of 8 weeks.

 An applicant must: